-- Wirless networking is available in all residence halls, the Kinlaw Library, the Student Center, many classrooms, Johnson Cafeteria and the Grille.
+- Wireless networking is available in all residence halls, the Kinlaw Library, the Student Center, most classrooms, Johnson Cafeteria and the Bistro.

-- Every student is given server space to store their files on the campus network.
+- Each student is given 200MB of server space to store their files on the campus network.

-- Asbury University provides a Cable TV outlet in every classroom, office, dorm lobby and dorm room (one per room).
+- Asbury University provides a Cable TV outlet in every classroom, office, and dorm room (one per room).

-- The cable TV system includes a directory chanel (channel 67), 5 local analog channels,7 local HD channels, 46 Dish Network channels, and a variety of campus information channels (WACW Radio, Learning Resources, cafeteria info, etc.).
+- The cable TV system includes a directory channel (channel 2.1), 6 local analog channels, 76 digital channels (many of them HD), and includes a variety of campus information channels (WACW Radio, Learning Resources Announcement Signs, Chapel Broadcast etc).

 Asbury ID Cards